 EC Harris, a leading international built asset consultancy, was recently faced with training 2,700 people across three continents after a major re-implementation of its finance and HR system.
 The UK contingent of 1,800 needed training within a timeframe of just five weeks.

-EC Harris was upgrading its Agresso system from UNIT4 Business Software to deliver more accurate, more timely management information and to bring operational efficiencies through improved transactional processes.
+EC Harris was upgrading its Business World (Agresso) ERP system from Unit4 Business Software to deliver more accurate, more timely management information and to bring operational efficiencies through improved transactional processes.
 But the company realised that unless everyone used it correctly, the business benefits that had originally justified the seven-figure investment were less likely to emerge.

 Neil Morling, EC Harris’ group finance director, noted: “It was a huge project and the quality of the user training was going to be crucial.
 It’s not what the system itself can do that makes the difference but how it’s used minute-by-minute.”

 Having recognised the importance of user training, EC Harris took the decision to outsource it to an external, professional IT skills consultancy.
 “I’ve always seen training as a specialised piece of work in terms of understanding and delivering the right messages in a way that’s relevant and meaningful to the audience,” said Morling.